Friday, January 26, 2018

 Some announcers you can hear at 'Australian Old Time Radio Recordings':

-Tony Doherty on 3UZ Melbourne, 1960s
+Tony Doherty on 3DB Melbourne, early 1970s

 Dave Stewart/Stuart on 2RG Griffith in1979 [also here]